LumaPictures/dbdump/README.md

 dbdump is a lightweight unidirectional MySQL data synchronization tool that consists of two parts:

-1. `dbd_server` - a web server that monitors changes in a source database
+1. `dbd_server` - RESTful web API that sends recent db changes to `dbd_puller`.
-2. `dbd_puller` - a command-line tool to pull the changes reported by `dbd_server`, updating a target database
+2. `dbd_puller` - Periodically pulls changes from `dbd_server` and saves them to a database.

-The way it works is very simple: Any tables with an auto-updating TIMESTAMP column can be synchronized.
+The way it works is very simple: Any tables with an auto-updating `TIMESTAMP` column can be synchronized.
 Since making a change to a row with this type of column (almost) always ensures that the timestamp is updated when one or more columns changed, we can use it as sliding time window to determine how far behind the destination database tables are.

 No additional tables or configuration is required for tracking change history state.